 Today I live just a stone’s throw from the High Line, a totally different — but completely enchanting — park where freight trains of the New York Central also ran, between 1934 and 1980.

 For information about my book, On the High Line: Exploring America’s Most Original Urban Park, visit the companion website.
 There you’ll find sample page spreads and much more, including a short video tribute to the “West Side Cowboy” that features rare 1930s footage of a New York Central locomotive steaming down Tenth Avenue.
+I am currently at work on a new book about Frédéric Chopin for Simon & Schuster.

 I give slideshow lectures about the High Line and conduct private walking tours to groups of all ages.
 If you’re interested, please email me via the contact form.